t8js/react-pending/README.md

 + </PendingStateProvider>
 ```

+🔹 `<PendingStateProvider>` creates an isolated instance of initial shared action state.
+Prime use cases: tests, SSR.
+It isn't required with client-side rendering, but it can be used to separate action states of larger self-contained portions of a web app.

-🔹 Setting a custom initial action state (which is fully optional):
+## Providing custom initial pending state

 ```diff
 + const initialState = {